 Innis Emerging Leader Award

 Awarded to an outstanding first-year Innis College undergraduate student not living in the Innis Residence in the current academic year who is an emerging leader.
 Recipients are considered based on nominations made by their peers.
 If you would like to be considered for this award (and you are unsure if you have been nominated by a peer), you can contact the ICSS and/or the Dean of Students at Innis College sometime in the winter term.
 The value of the award is $500.
-The nomination portal is now open and the deadline to apply is 7 April 2024 at 11:59pm EDT.
+The nomination portal is now open and the deadline to apply is 14 April 2025.

 Innis Residence Leadership Award

 Awarded to an outstanding full-time, first-year undergraduate student living in the Innis Residence in the current academic year who is an emerging leader.
 Recipient may be a first-year student from the Faculty of Arts and Science or from a first-entry professional faculty.
 Recipients are considered based on nominations made by their peers.
 If you would like to be considered for this award (and you are unsure if you have been nominated by a peer), you can contact the IRC and/or the Dean of Students at Innis College sometime in the winter term.
 The value of the award is $500.
-The nomination portal is now open and the deadline to apply is 7 April 2024 at 11:59pm EDT.
+The nomination portal is now open and the deadline to apply is 14 April 2025.

 Innis Paper Award